 Gum disease treatment is constantly evolving, and with technological advances, more options are available than ever.
-One of the newest treatment methods is known as LANAP, which is actually a laser that is used to quickly and efficiently treat gum disease.
+One of the newest and best treatment methods is known as LANAP, which is actually a laser that is used to quickly and efficiently treat gum disease.

 In simple terms, LANAP (Laser-assisted new attachment procedure) is a laser protocol that treats mild, moderate and even advanced periodontal disease.
 It uses a specialized wavelength laser which effectively removes infected and diseased tissue from around and underneath the gum line.
 Once removed, the gum tissue is allowed to heal on its own and the progression of the disease is completely halted.
 Over the course of several years and with regular dental hygiene practices, patients can experience healthier gums and a brighter smile.